-- Observe the areas of life that can be managed by improving the situation or changing the way it is responded.
+- Observe the areas of life that can be managed by improving the situation or changing how it is responded to.

-- Consider major changes like changing jobs or moving home.
+- Consider significant changes like changing jobs or moving home.

 - Resolve any personal conflict, childhood trauma, or relationship problems by communicating honestly and seeking advice.